Copper Wire Pumpkin String Art

 DIY Copper Wire Pumpkin

-DIY Wire Pumpkin Supplies
+Supplies for Your DIY Copper Wire Pumpkin

 You only need a few supplies to make this cute copper wire pumpkin. (affiliate links provided for your convenience)